AlchemyCMS/alchemy_cms/README.md

 About
 -----
-**This branch is a eraly alpha development branch.
+**This branch is a early alpha development branch.
 For productive environments use the current rubygems version, or the [latest stable branch (2.6-stable)](https://github.com/magiclabs/alchemy_cms/tree/2.6-stable).**

 Alchemy is a powerful, userfriendly and flexible Rails 4 CMS.